champost/demographer/README.rst

 **DemoGrapher** is a software tool for interactively drawing and exploring demographic histories.

-   - Draw population histories for talks and papers.
    - Generate input commands automatically for *ms*, *msprime*, and *scrm*.
    - Explore summary statistics in real time.